Medical Dictionary

 What are the symptoms of reflux and GERD in children?

-Your child might not even notice reflux.
-But some children taste food or stomach acid at the back of the mouth.
+Symptoms may vary by age.
+Some children might not even notice reflux, while others may taste food or stomach acid in the back of their mouth.

 In children, GERD can cause: